uibk-uncover/sealwatch/docs/index.rst

 .. note::

-   This project is under active development.
+   This project is under intensive development.
+The documentation is being constructed as we speak.

 Catching steganography has never been easier!